sergey-savelyev/MCTaskManagerAssignment/README.md

 - The application will not allow you to create a loop in the chain by assigning one of the sub-tasks as a parent to it's root task.
 You can navigate through the task chain by clicking on the root tasks in the upper part of the modal window or on the sub-tasks in the lower part.
 - Please note that the list displays **ONLY top-level** tasks that have **no root tasks**.
 You can sort the list by clicking on the column headers.

-## Technical Details

-### Challenges I encountered:

-1. **Choosing a database:**
-   The data structure for such a task is quite obvious and comes to mind from the very first minutes.
-We need a collection of entities organized as a singly linked list.
-Each task should store a reference to its parent task (if any).
-Parent tasks, however, know nothing about their subtasks.
-   Initially, Amazon DynamoDB seemed like a good choice for this, and I even started implementing it on this database.
-But then, I came across a moment.

-2. **Sorting:**
-   There's a sorting by task fields requirement in the assignment specifications.
-In general, there are 2 approaches.
-The bad one: We could load all tasks from db and sort them in the memory, providing the result.
-Extremely unefficient and not scalable.
-Clearly, data should be sorted on the database side.
-And here is where Amazon DynamoDB starts to pose difficulties.
-Initially designed for fast and specific read-write operations, this database doesn't work very well with aggregation and sorting.
-To ensure sorting by all other fields, I had to create the maximum allowable number of local indexes or several global ones.
-For such an application and functionality, these maneuvers seemed like overkill.
-It was decided to return to tried-and-true technologies: time-tested MySQL.
-Let it, on average, work a bit slower and bear the costs in the form of scoped services instead of familiar singletons; for this task, it seems to be the most suitable option.

-3. **Fighting task looping:**
-   Initially, it was clear that making task a parent and a child for the same task was a bad idea.
-When binding tasks between each other, what we needed was to gracefully "untangle" the chain when creating a new link and ensure that the potential parent is not already our subtask.
-Moreover, this needed to be done without resorting to multiple requests through recursion.
-You never know how many gazillions of tasks could end up in one chain; users can be quite inventive!
-I solved the problem by moving the recursive traversal through the chain to the database side, using Recursive Common Table Expressions (CTE).
-Fast and efficient!

-4. **Indexing:**
-   To facilitate convenient task search, I applied full-text indexes to the "summary" and "description" fields.

-5. **Frontend:**
-   It's always a challenge for a backend developer!

 ### API Overview

 The Task API allows users to manage tasks and perform various operations related to tasks.